lacanoid/datalink/ROADMAP.md

 - ✔︎ url beautifier function for sanitizing broken urls
 - ✔︎ convert URI to/from IRI (unicode URI), punycode
 - file writes for non superusers
-- make `read_text()` read updated but not commited files
+- make `read_text()` read updated but not yet commited files in the transaction which changed them
 - functions to read and write binary files
 - functions to read and write text files in encodings other than utf8
+- per URL (with wildcards) access controls for `curl_get` and `curl_save`

 Advanced
 --------
 - better multiple servers support
 - integrate with postgres backup and replication

 Bugs and Issues
 ===============
-- ✔︎ Issues with encoding 'foo#bar' vs 'foo%23bar'. add tests.
-- further pg_restore checks ; what happens to stuff in pg_linked_files?
-- ✔︎ forbid setting of lco<>0 for non superusers
 - `create table as` / `select into` bug (data is loaded before triggers are run)
 - domain on domain on datalink doesn't work
 - datalinker service spoofing (~www-data/.pg_service.conf vs dlcat)

 - update link=dlnewcopy(link) for on unlink delete looses file
 - datalinker: permissions are wrong on restored files
-- dl_linked_files status not updating to ERROR
 - multiple updates with write_text() in one transaction fail
 - apache handler vs unicode urls
+- critical states in whole setup (sometimes permissions don't get restored ok)

 Todo
 ====